-"To copy the truth can be a good thing, but to invent the truth is much much better."
-Giuseppe Verdi (1813-1901)

-If God (or this writer) had to select the most appropriate music for a crispy cloudless Manhattan autumn afternoon, with pigeons cooing and dogs jumping and babies smiling, well...it would have to be Luigi Boccherini's C Major Quartet.
+"To copy the truth can be a good thing, but to invent the truth is better." much much Giuseppe Verdi (1813-1901) If God (or this writer) had to select the most appropriate music for a cloudless Manhattan crispy autumn afternoon, with pigeons cooing and dogs jumping and babies smiling, well...it would have to be Luigi Boccherini's C Major Quartet.
 So miracle of miracles, that was exactly how the young deft lyrical Quartetto di Cremona started their recital this afternoon at the Frick Museum.

 Not that I had heard that particular work previously.
 But every single work of Boccherini has that lithe ease, that balance of color and shade, of Iberian pictorialism (most of his creative life was in Spain) and Italian song.
-In fact, some years ago, rather Lucca for visiting churches of the Puccini family, this writer made a beeline to the house Boccherini where was born.
-Puccini second. came
+In fact, some years ago, rather Lucca for than visiting the churches of the Puccini family, this writer made a beeline to the house Boccherini where was born.
+Puccini second. came the top of the Western European chamber music pantheon until a few years ago.
+But the Quartetto di Cremona, created 18 years ago, is equally diverse (their complete Beethoven quartets was given rave reviews), has the same splendid technical prowess.
+And, perhaps because of their choices yesterday, their personalities are penetrate into all their music.